- This event has passed.

 Igor Stravinsky’s famous ballet suite, The Firebird, a staple masterwork of the orchestral catalog, soars with your BPO.
-Complemented by Modest Mussorgsky’s chilling Night on Bald Mountain; the high-spirited homage to the city of Detroit, Motor City ReMix by contemporary composer Jonathan Holland; and two steamy tango works by Argentinean composer Ástor Piazzolla, Libertango and Cuatro Estaciones featuring hometown favorite Jason Vieaux on guitar; this performance is too hot to touch!
+Complemented by the high-spirited homage to the city of Detroit, Motor City ReMix, by contemporary composer Jonathan Bailey Holland, and two steamy tango works by Argentinean composer Ástor Piazzolla, Libertango and Cuatro Estaciones featuring hometown favorite Jason Vieaux on guitar; this performance is too hot to touch!
 Guest conductor Josep Caballé-Domenech, music director of the Colorado Springs Philharmonic, makes his BPO debut with this sizzling concert.

 Come one hour prior to each event to hear directly from the artists in “Musically Speaking.”

 Now in his eighth season as Music Director of the Colorado Springs Philharmonic, Caballé-Domenech starts in 2018 as Artistic Director of the Bogotá Philharmonic Orchestra.
 Former General Music Director of the Staatskapelle Halle (2013-18) and principal guest conductor of the Norköping Symphony (2005-07), Caballé-Domenech enjoys combining intense symphonic and operatic careers.